QasimK/mal-scraper/README.rst

 Development
 ===========

-Please see the `Contributing`_ documentation page for full details, and especially look at the tips section there.
+Please see the `Contributing <https://mal-scraper.readthedocs.io/en/latest/contributing.html>`_ documentation page for full details, and especially look at the tips section.

 After cloning, and creating a virtualenv, install the development dependencies::